tzachar/cmp-ai/README.md

 ```

 Also, make sure you do not pass `cmp-ai` to the default list of `cmp` sources.

-# Multi-Line suggestions

-Most backends support multi line completions.
-However, you can choose between
-the first line only, or the full completion including all lines.
-To enable this,
-each completion is duplicated such that the first line would appear as the first
-option, and the entire multi line completion would appear as the second option.
-Moreover, the multiline completion will also appear in the documentation window.

 # Pretty Printing Menu Items